Edie Browne’s Cottage By The Sea by Jane Linfoot

-I have read a couple of Jane Linfoot’s previous novels but this one completely blew my socks off!
+I have read a couple of Jane Linfoot’s previous novels, however, this one completely blew my socks off!

 Edie Browne goes to stay with her Aunt Josie in a small Cornish village.
 Her Aunt is struggling after the loss of her beloved husband and Edie needs a slower pace of life.

 From the first page, I adored Edie Browne, she is warm, funny and brave.
-Edie is recovering from a health condition which makes her feel vulnerable and self-conscious.
-The illness affects her memory, dexterity, and ability to taste but she never used her limitations as an excuse and chose not to reveal the problems she faced.
+Edie is recovering from a health condition which makes her feel vulnerable and self-conscious at times.
+The illness affects her memory, dexterity, and ability to taste, however,she never uses her limitations as an excuse.
 I liked that Jane Linfoot attaches a slightly chaotic slant to her writing, to reflect Edie’s lack of mental agility and brain fog.

 Edie isn’t the only one who needs to heal.
 Aunt Josie is grieving and comes over as very sad (understandably) but also self-centered and snobbish.
 Edie is determined to get her aunt out of a massive rut and learn to live independently.
-The subtle changes in Josie are so heartwarming and you really learn to love a character who was initially selfish and distant.
-I loved the way that Josie instinctively knows when Edie is struggling to think of a word and she interjects to save her niece’s embarrassment.
+The subtle changes in Josie are so heartwarming.
+You really learn to love a character who was initially selfish and distant.
+I loved the way that Josie instinctively knows when Edie is struggling to think of a word.
+Her aunt is always happy to interject, and consequently, save her niece’s embarrassment.

 A thoroughly enjoyable read, uplifting, sometimes heartbreaking but always amazing.

 Here are my reviews of other novels by Jane Linfoot.